Applications of cone structures to the anisotropic rheonomic Huygens' principle: Acknowledgments

 \section{Acknowledgments}

 This work is a result of the activity developed within the framework of the Programme in Support of Excellence Groups of the Regi\'on de Murcia, Spain, by Fundaci\'on S\'eneca, Science and Technology Agency of the Regi\'on de Murcia.
-MAJ was partially supported by MINECO/FEDER project reference MTM2015-65430-P and Fundaci\'on S\'eneca project reference 19901/GERM/15, Spain, and EPR and MS by Spanish MINECO/ERDF project reference MTM2016-78807-C2-1-P. EPR was also partially supported by the Programa de Becas de Iniciaci\'on a la Investigaci\'on para Estudiantes de M\'asteres Oficiales de la Universidad de Granada, Spain.
+MAJ was partially supported by MICINN/FEDER project reference PGC2018-097046-B-I00 and Fundaci\'on S\'eneca (Regi\'on de Murcia) project reference 19901/GERM/15, Spain, and EPR and MS by Spanish MINECO/FEDER project reference MTM2016-78807-C2-1-P. MS was also partially supported by FEDER-Andaluc\'ia grant A-FQM-494-UGR18, and EPR by Programa de Becas de Iniciaci\'on a la Investigaci\'on para Estudiantes de M\'asteres Oficiales de la U. Granada, Spain.